-In this section, we first describe a structure and building blocks of a general \gls{ris}-aided communication paradigm that is applicable to a large number of potential systemic and algorithmic realizations.
-Then, we use the general paradigm to describe two particular transmission strategies and their respective systemic and algorithmic modules.
-We analyze their performance in terms of the expected \gls{snr} and \gls{se} while describing the errors eventually occurring during their operation.
+In this section, we first describe the structure and building blocks of a generic \gls{ris}-enabled communication paradigm.
+We use this to instantiate two particular transmission strategies: the \gls{oce} and the \gls{bsw}, representing the multiplexing and diversity paradigms discussed in Section~\ref{sec:intro:contributions}.
+We analyze their performance in terms of the expected \gls{snr} and \gls{se}, while specifying the errors eventually occurring during their operations.